eugenielai/eugenielai.github.io/README.md

 ## Blog

-I write about [things I did](./blog-page.html) on my way to discover my research interests, which is an iterative, on-going process.
+I write about [things I did](./blog-page.html) on my way to discover my research interests.
 This space is currently under construction.

 ## Miscellaneous